umrosbrian/debian_home/README.md

  cloning to a local repo

-CD to your home directory and issue `git clone https://github.com/umrosbrian/debian_home`.
+CD to your home directory and issue `git clone https://github.com/umrosbrian/debian_home` or `git clone git@github.com:umrosbrian/debian_home.git` if you have a SSH public key on Github.
 You'll need to then move all of the contents of the `debian_home` directory into the home directory.
 You can do this by issuing the bash commands `find debian_home -mindepth 1 -maxdepth 1 -exec mv '{}' . \; ; rmdir debian_home`.

 # working in a local repo